Metakino/AMQ-MetakinoScript/README.md

 It should be working...
 I hope
 Though if you wanna change your list, you still have to go in the settings.
 It's just if like you've got some new bulli entries and to avoid 2 useless clicks. (hello laziness)

+## List Saving

+ !!
+UNFINISHED SCRIPT !!

+The goal of this script is to allow you to save several lists (If you play on a few different lists or for your training lists) and to load them into the game within just a few clicks.

+TODO :
+- Setup the localStorage for the Lists
+- Make functional the saving function
+- Create de window "Loading Saved List"
+- Make functional the loading function
+- Basically everything apart the "Saving list" interface
+- And also rename "Preset List" into "Saved List" coz I'm a lil retard ♿